 DAY 1 - ARRIVAL

-Arrival to Manali, acclimatization excursion to Vashist to the Jogini waterfall, bathing in the sacred thermal pools.
+Arrival to Manali, acclimatizing excursion to Vashist to the Jogini waterfall, bathing in the sacred thermal pools.

-Testing the bikes with a 60-80 km tour on the nearby mountains around Manali.
+Testing the bikes on a short tour in the nearby mountains around Manali.

 After breakfast we set out towards the Rohtang pass (3978 m).
 Going uphill between enormous pine trees, with huge vultures circling in the sky.
 After a challenging descent soon we reach the small trade-town of Jispa, where we spend the night.